mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 ---
 RenderScript turns out to be one of the best APIs for running computationally-intensive code on the CPU or GPU (that too, without having to make use of the NDK or GPU-specific APIs).
-We can use some of the existing intrinsics or create our new kernels that describe the computation and the framework takes care of scheduling & execution.
+We can use some existing intrinsics or create our new kernels that describe the computation and the framework takes care of scheduling & execution.
 In this code I have explained how to use `ScriptIntrinsicYuvToRGB` intrinsic that is available in Android APIs